Mental mapping: Background

+Using mental maps, we will be able to predict individual decision making and spatial selection, as well as evaluate their routing and navigation.
+A cognitive maps utility as a mnemonic and metaphorical device is precisely one of its other benefits as a shaper of the world and local attitudes.
+The first major field of study within the domain of memory maps is geography, spatial cognition and neurophysiology.
+This aims to understand how routes are drawn by subject from their set of subjects out into space which lead to memorization and internal representations.
+Overall these representations take the form of drawings, positioning in a graph, or oral/textual narratives, but are reflected as behavior is space that can be recorded as tracking items.

 Research applications

 Mental maps have been used in a collection of spatial research.
 Many studies have been performed that focus on the quality of an environment in terms of feelings such as fear, desire and stress.
 A study by Matei et al. in 2001 used mental maps to reveal the role of media in shaping urban space in Los Angeles.
 The study used Geographic Information Systems (GIS) to process 215 mental maps taken from seven neighborhoods across the city.
 The results showed that people's fear perceptions in Los Angeles are not associated with high crime rates but are instead associated with a concentration of certain ethnicities in a given area.
 The mental maps recorded in the study draw attention to these areas of concentrated ethnicities as parts of the urban space to avoid or stay away from.

 Mental maps have also been used to describe the urban experience of children.
 In a 2008 study by Olga den Besten mental maps were used to map out the fears and dislikes of children in Berlin and Paris.
 The study looked into the absence of children in today's cities and the urban environment from a child's perspective of safety, stress and fear.

 Peter Gould and Rodney White have performed prominent analyses in the book “Mental Maps.”
 This book is an investigation into people's spatial desires.
 The book asks of its participants: “Suppose you were suddenly given the chance to choose where you would like to live- an entirely free choice that you could make quite independently of the usual constraints of income or job availability.
 Where would you choose to go?”
 (Gould, 1974, p 15) Gould and White use their findings to create a surface of desire for various areas of the world.
 The surface of desire is meant to show people's environmental preferences and regional biases.